Nontoxic multinodular goitre

 Nontoxic multinodular goitre, also known as an inactive multinodular goitre, is an enlargement of the thyroid gland, which develops multiple nodules without affecting thyroid hormone function.
-In the United States it is the most common cause of an enlarged thyroid, affecting between 3 and 5% of the population.
+In the United States it is the most common cause of an enlarged thyroid, affecting between 3–5% of the population.
 It often is asymptomatic but can present with painless swelling of the neck.
-Large goitres can present with difficulty swallowing, difficulty breathing, and/or voice changes from compressing nearby structures in the neck.
+Large goitres can present with difficulty swallowing, difficulty breathing, or voice changes from compressing nearby structures in the neck.
 The most common cause of nontoxic multinodular goitre is iodine deficiency, with risk factors including older age, female sex, and exposure to radiation.
 Management typically involves observation unless the goitre grows rapidly, causes compressive symptoms, or is concerning for cancer.
 In these cases, treatment can include surgery, radioactive iodine, or thyroid hormone suppression.

 Etiology

 Iodine deficiency is the most common cause of nontoxic multinodular goitre.
 Risk factors include increasing age, female sex, lower socioeconomic status, genetics, and smoking.
 In terms of genetic susceptibility, one study identified a linkage between mulitnodular goiter-1 (MNG-1) locus on chromosome 14q and familial euthyroid multinodular goitre.
 Other causes of nontoxic multinodular goitre include the following: